 The data includes single-family homes, condominiums, and townhouses and may not include “off-market” sales.

-Probate Home Sales in Santa Clara County in May 2019
+Santa Clara County Probate Home Sales May 2019

 The breakdown of the sales activity is as follows: